A Survey of Multimodal Hallucination Evaluation and Detection: Hallucination Evaluation Benchmarks and Metrics

-Regarding hallucination types, Regarding hallucination types, both faithfulness and factuality hallucinations have received increasing attention in I2T and T2I tasks.
-However, in T2I settings, factual content remains relatively underrepresented, with most evaluations focusing on prompt consistency.
-Expanding the scope of T2I benchmarks and introducing established world knowledge during evaluation remain important directions for future research.
 In terms of construction and evaluation strategies, there is a growing overlap in the use of models across both tasks.
 For instance, I2T benchmarks such as VHtest~\citep{huang2024visual} and PhD~\citep{liu2025phd} employ T2I models to generate or modify images for building datasets.
 Conversely, T2I benchmarks like TIFA v1.0~\citep{Hu2023TIFAAA} and T2I-FactualBench~\citep{huang2024t2i} use VLMs to evaluate hallucinations.
 These practices suggest two complementary developments: the use of synthetic image data in I2T benchmarks, and the application of VLM-based evaluation in T2I benchmarks.
 They highlight the potential for mutual enhancement between I2T and T2I research in advancing hallucination evaluation.